 The survey found half (48%) had unknowingly purchased counterfeits during the past year.
 They discovered their items were counterfeit by finding out from others with expertise, noticing the poor quality, or reviewing the details themselves.

-Research3 from luxury pre-owned watch retailer Watchfinder & Co reports over one million counterfeit watches are circulating in the UK and estimates 14% of British collectors have counterfeit timepieces in their rotations.
+Research3 from luxury pre-owned watch retailer Watchfinder & Co reports that over one million counterfeit watches are circulating in the UK and estimates 14% of British collectors have counterfeit timepieces in their collections.

-Dr James Lindow, Underwriting Director for Art and Private Clients at Ecclesiastical, said: “From an old master painting, to a modern sculpture, bottle of whisky, or wine collection, as a specialist art and private client insurer, we understand the importance of protecting art, collections, and valuable possessions.
-Our latest research has found over half of high net worth collectors have had their treasured assets impacted by accidental damage, while half have been impacted by theft and damage in transit.
+“From an old master painting, to a modern sculpture, a bottle of whisky, or a wine collection, as a specialist art and private client insurer, we understand the importance of protecting art, collections, and valuable possessions.
+Our latest research has found that over half of high-net-worth collectors have had their treasured assets impacted by accidental damage, while half have been impacted by theft and damage in transit.
 Brokers play an important role in helping high net worth clients understand the risks their art and collections face and in ensuring they have the right cover in place should the worst happen.”

 Simple steps to protect your art and collections

-• Art and collections can be prone to damage form changes in the environment.
-When storing or displaying your art and collections, avoid placing them by fireplaces, radiators, heating pipes or vents.
-Avoid displaying or storing in direct sunlight, and avoid displaying your art and collections against walls which are susceptible to damp.
+- Art and collections can be prone to damage from changes in the environment.
+When storing or displaying your art and collections, avoid placing them near fireplaces, radiators, heating pipes, or vents.
+Avoid displaying or storing in direct sunlight, and avoid displaying your art and collections against walls that are susceptible to damp.

 1 The research was commissioned by Ecclesiastical Insurance and conducted by BVA BDRC.
 Online interviews were carried out 14 - 25 May 2024 with 250 UK high net worth individuals with an income of at least £200,000 per annum or liquid assets of at least £1 million, and who have previously invested in at least one type of art / collection.